 “My goal through the family week process is to provide families the information necessary to support them in making healthy choices when it comes to the future of their relationships with their loved ones,” says Jessica Moody, LSCW, Victory’s family therapist.
 “This involves providing family members information through didactic sessions, homework assignments, and creating and practicing new ‘scripts’ for how they communicate with their loved ones.
 An overarching theme of the family week program is how family members can incorporate many of the skills they learn and practice into other areas and relationships in their lives to support their ability to detach from the family disease components of addiction.”

 We strongly encourage families to attend family week, Saturday lectures, and family care.
 If families do not live near Lafayette, we will find resources in their area.
-In the past, we have been able to work with families from as far away as northern Tennessee to find local meetings and a counselor to work with family members unable to travel to Lafayette.
-We are also able to do phone sessions for families who are cannot make it to Victory.
+In the past, we have been able to work with families from as far away as northern Tennessee to find local meetings and a counselor to work with.
+We are also able to do phone sessions for families who cannot make it to Victory.

 ~ Family member of client